 Renting a car isn’t hard, but just be aware that published daily rates nearly double once taxes and fees are added in.
 Expect to pay a bit more than you would in most mid-American cities—$300 or more a week in the winter, less in the desultory summer.

 At Sky Harbor, all the major rental-car companies have desks at a big but efficient Rental Car Center just outside the airport, with free buses to ferry you on the quick trip to and from.
 I wouldn’t advise going there without an advance reservation in the high season; you can get hit with very high last-minute rates.
 There are also individual car-rental outlets scattered around town, though not that many in downtown proper.
 You can probably save a bit on your rental by picking up your car someplace other than the airport.

 By Public Transportation

-Of slightly more value to visitors is the free Downtown Area Circulator (DASH), which provides bus service within the downtown area Monday through Friday from 6:30am to 6:30pm.
-These buses serve regular stops every 12 minutes; they're primarily for downtown workers, but attractions along the route include the state capitol and Heritage and Science Park.
-In Tempe, FLASH buses provide a similar service on a loop around Arizona State University, including Mill Avenue and Sun Devil Stadium, Monday through Friday from 7am to 6pm; another loop operates Monday through Thursday from 7am to 1am and Friday from 7am to 10pm.
-For information on both DASH and FLASH, call tel.
+Of slightly more value to visitors is the Metro’s free Downtown Area Circulator (DASH), which goes up and down Central Avenue and 1st Avenue and then swings out to the State Capitol complex a mile west of downtown.
+It runs Monday through Friday from 6:30am to 6:30pm.
+There’s a transit hub close to the center of downtown, at Central Avenue and Van Buren Street.
+In Tempe, FLASH buses provide a similar service on a loop around Arizona State University, including Mill Avenue and Sun Devil Stadium, Monday through Friday from 7am to 6pm.
+The Tempe Transit Center is at Veterans and College avenues.
+Buses run every 10 or 12 minutes.
+For information on both DASH and FLASH, visit www.valleymetro.org or call tel.
 602/253-5000.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.